|Entering the Crinan Canal in 2021|

 Some posts, in whole or in part, may have been posted on the Achilles Flickr site and / or on Facebook where I check in frequently so that people know where I am and my intentions.
 Posts on these sites are generally not updated.

-A lot of the posts on seamanship, tips etc. were written in response to questions - mainly from owners new to keel boats - on the Achilles Flickr or for the Achilles Owners web sites both of which I became admin for in 2020, rebuilding the latter.
+A lot of the posts on seamanship, tips etc. were written in response to questions - mainly from owners new to keel boats - on the Achilles Flickr, or for the Achilles Owners web sites both of which I became admin for in 2021, rebuilding the latter.

-My current location can usually be found from my page "Where is Sancerre" (above).
+My current location can usually be found from my page "Track Sancerre" (above).

 Pictures, and particularly videos, may be limited or of poor quality until I get home when I can more easily photoshop them (primarily to make horizons horizontal) and create slide shows.
 If I post by email via Iridium there will be no pictures until I get back to civilisation.